Cue for Treason

-Cue for Treason (1940) is a children's historical novel written by Geoffrey Trease, and is his best-known work.
+Cue for Treason (1940) is a children's historical novel written by Geoffrey Trease and is his best-known work.
 The novel is set in Elizabethan England at the end of the 16th century.
 Two young runaways become boy actors, at first on the road and later in London, where they are befriended by William Shakespeare.
 They become aware of a plot against Queen Elizabeth's life and attempt to prevent it.

 Plot summary

 Peter Brownrigg, a 14-year-old boy who lives in Cumberland in the north of England, is involved in a night crime against the theft of his village's farmland by Sir Philip Morton.
 He leaves his village to escape prosecution for throwing a rock at Sir Philip Morton.
-He first goes to Penrith, but unexpectedly encounters Sir Philip at a performance of Richard III by a touring playing company.
-He hides from him in a prop coffin (supposed to contain the body of King Henry VI) which is later carried onto the company's cart.
+He first goes to Penrith but unexpectedly encounters Sir Philip at a performance of Richard III by a touring playing company.
+He hides from him in a prop coffin (supposed to contain the body of King Henry VI), which is later carried onto the company's cart.

-The players discover Peter hiding and the kindly Desmonds, who run the playing company, take him on as a boy actor.
+The players discover Peter hiding, and the kindly Desmonds, who run the playing company, take him on as a boy actor.
 Another boy, Kit Kirkstone, also joins the company.

 Kit proves excellent at playing female roles while Peter acts as an understudy.
 After Peter's jealousy leads to a fight, he discovers Kit's secret.
-Kit is actually a girl in disguise, really called Katharine Russell, who is running away to avoid a forced marriage to Sir Philip, who is only interested in her inheritance.
+Kit is a girl in disguise, really called Katharine Russell, who is running away to avoid a forced marriage to Sir Philip, who is only interested in her inheritance.